InteropIO/finsemble-notifications/README.md

 1. You're now setup to copy.
 Running `npm run copy-files` should now have copied all the required files in your seed project.
 1. Your seed will likely be missing some of the required packages for this to run.
-`npm install uuid date-fns immutable searchjs lodash.get react-transition-group` (we also suggest install `@types/react` if you have not already)
+`npm install uuid date-fns immutable searchjs lodash.get react-transition-group @types/react @types/lodash.get`.
-1. Make sure your seed can transpile tsx by adding `"jsx": "react"` to your seed's `compilerOptions` in the `tsconfig.json`
+1. Modify your typescript config by adding `"jsx": "react"`, `"allowJs": true` and `"esModuleInterop": true` to your seed's `compilerOptions` in the `tsconfig.json`
 1. In the seed, edit _./build/webpack/defaultWebpackConfig.js_ in the section for the `ts-loader`, set `"test": /\.ts(x)?$/` if it's not already.

 ### Finsemble Config